-our species of trout occur or have been reported from Kentucky waters.
-None † of these fish are native to the state and optimal environmental conditions for their survival are marginal.
+Six species of trout occur or have been reported from Kentucky waters.
+None of these fish are native to the state and optimal environmental conditions for their survival are marginal.
 One species, the Lake Trout, has been stocked in Dale Hollow Lake and Lake Cumberland, but its continued existence in these reservoirs is uncertain.
+Coho Salmon have been reported from the Ohio River, but is not an established resident.
+Cutthroat Trout were recently stocked in the Cumberland River below Wolf Creek Dam.
 The three remaining species (detailed below) are popular sport fish and may be found in suitable waters that are stocked.
 Rainbow Trout occasionally reproduce in the wild and there are a few small naturally reproducing populations of Brook Trout in the eastern half of the state.
 All trout in Kentucky have a streamlined body with small scales, a large mouth, and an adipose fin.
-Juveniles have a series of vertical oval-shaped dark bars along the side called parr marks.
+Juveniles have a series of vertical oval-shaped dark bars

-Identification: The Rainbow Trout has a streamlined body, an adipose fin, and large mouth with an upper jaw that barely extends beyond the rear margin of the eye.
+↑ Identification: The Rainbow Trout has a streamlined body, an adipose fin, and large mouth with an upper jaw that barely extends beyond the rear margin of the eye.
 It is distinguished from Brown and Brook Trout by having many small black spots on the caudal fin and on the back and sides.
 Adults have a broad pink to red stripe along the side.
 Rainbow Trout usually reach 12-14 in. and less than 1 lb in small to medium streams, but may attain larger sizes (over 10 lbs) in rivers and tailwaters of reservoirs.